J Allard

-J Allard (born James Allard, on January 12, 1969 in Glens Falls, New York) is the chief executive officer of Project 529, a company that builds software for cyclists and law enforcement.
+J Allard (born James Allard, on January 12, 1969 in Glens Falls, New York) is an American businessman.
+He is the chief executive officer of Project 529, a company that builds software for cyclists and law enforcement.
 Prior to starting Project 529, Allard was chief technology and experience officer for the Entertainment and Devices Division at Microsoft.
 He was instrumental in bringing Microsoft into the Internet age, leading the development of Internet technologies for Windows, and oversaw the company's first foray into the video game industry.
 Allard shipped over 30 products during his tenure at Microsoft and was a founding member of many Microsoft businesses, including Xbox, Xbox 360, Xbox Live, Windows NT and the TCP/IP product families.

 Education

 Allard is a 1991 Boston University graduate with a bachelor's degree in computer science.
 In 2003, he received the Distinguished Alumni award and delivered the CS department commencement address.
 He later received an honorary degree (Doctor of Letters) from Boston University at the 2009 Boston University commencement ceremony alongside Larry Bird and Steven Spielberg.
 In 2019, Allard was awarded an Edmund Hillary Fellowship (EHF) to New Zealand, joining a community of entrepreneurs and investors to create global change.